microsoft/fluentui/packages/office-ui-fabric-react/src/components/ActivityItem/docs/ActivityItemDos.md

-- Do use a list of multiple ActivityItems to indicate a history of events relating to a single file, folder, user, or other entity.
+- Use a list of multiple ActivityItems to indicate a history of events relating to a single file, folder, user, or other entity.
 Alternatively, use a single ActivityItem to indicate the most recent event on an entity.
-- Do group multiple similar events occuring near the same time into single ActivityItems.
+- Group multiple similar events occuring near the same time into single ActivityItems.